Cypress Hills station: History

 This station was opened on May 30, 1893 as part of the Brooklyn Elevated Railroad's four stop extension of the Lexington Avenue Line to Cypress Hills.
 The original Cypress Hills station had two tracks and one island platform and was located along Crescent Street, reaching the cemetery.
 This station was the terminal for both the Jamaica Line and the BMT Lexington Avenue Line when it opened.
 It formerly had an island platform and stub-end located directly along Crescent Street just south of Jamaica Avenue that can still be seen approaching the cemetery east of the station.

 The rebuilt station was constructed under the Dual Contracts and was opened on May 28, 1917.
 The rebuilt station has two tracks and two side platforms.
 The removal of the island platform resulted in a space between the tracks.
 This space would allow for an express third track, but one was never built.

-In October 1950, Lexington Avenue Line trains ceased to serve this station.
+On October 13, 1950, Lexington Avenue Line trains ceased to serve this station with that line's closure.

 In February 2023, the Metropolitan Transportation Authority announced that this station would temporarily close for renovations as part of a station renewal contract at four stations on the Jamaica Line.
-The Queens-bound platforms at Cypress Hills and 85th Street-Forest Parkway will close in late winter of 2024.
-The closure will shift to the Manhattan-bound platforms at these stations in the summer of 2024.
+On July 22, 2024, the Queens-bound platform closed.
+The closure shifted to the Manhattan-bound platform in mid-January 2025.
 Work includes platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.
-The work will be performed by Gramercy PJS Joint-Venture.
+The work is being performed by Gramercy PJS Joint-Venture.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

-This is the northernmost station in Brooklyn on the BMT Jamaica Line, since the next stop, 75th Street–Elderts Lane, is in Queens.
+It is the easternmost station in Brooklyn on the BMT Jamaica Line, since the next stop, 75th Street–Elderts Lane, is in Queens.
 Both platforms have beige windscreens and green canopies with brown roofs that run along the entire length.
 Just west of this station are two sharp curves that trains must navigate at less than 15 mph.
 For this reason, a train must take more time to transverse this section than other sections of the line.

 The 1990 artwork here is called Five Points of Observation, by Kathleen McCarthy.
 It affords a view of the street from the platforms and resembles a face when seen from the street.
 This artwork is also located in four other stations on the Jamaica Line.